Looking for a free app to track

 Our clinical dietitians are experts in the management of thyroid disorders.
 Here is the story of how we helped our client follow a healthy lifestyle and get rid of her thyroid medication.

 Dosa is made from fermented rice and lentil batter, which could contain probiotics.
-Probiotics keep your gut healthy and help in boosting immunity.
+Probiotics keep your gut healthy and help boost immunity.
 To know how these nutrients effectively boost immunity, read our blog on supporting your immunity through nutrition.

 Dosa is moderately high in protein and carbohydrates.
 Hence it could help in muscle gain if consumed with other protein-rich food while performing adequate strength training.